-First off- what the heck does it mean?
+First off- what does it mean to track macros?
 When you track macros (macronutrients), you’re simply tracking how much fat, protein, and carbs you are eating.
-These are the “big 3” that contain calories.
-Every time you eat 1 gram of protein, you’re consuming 4 calories, for example (see number 6 above)

-To actually track, it’s a good idea to download an app like MyFitnessPal.
-While I would advise you to completely ignore their calorie recommendations and exercise portions (they’re total garbage) apps like this allow you to input your food to figure out the exact macros and track your intake.
+To actually track your food, I like to use an app like MyFitnessPal.
+While I would advise you to completely ignore their calorie recommendations and exercise portions (they’re total garbage), apps like this allow you to input your food to figure out the exact macros and track your intake.

 The most important thing I want you to understand is that tracking macros is a TOOL.
-Much like intermittent fasting is a tool to help you lose weight: you don’t have to do it, and you absolutely shouldn’t use it forever.
-The eventual goal should be to get to a point where you don’t need to use it any longer.
+Much like intermittent fasting is a tool to help you lose weight, you don’t have to do it, and you absolutely shouldn’t use it forever.
+And if you’re unsure if tracking macros is right for you, please check out this post to help you.